 Online Crimes: Intellectual Property

 Love the latest Avengers movie and want to make sure everyone can watch it?
-Unless you’re Disney, it would be a crime to post the movie online unless you have the rights to do so.
+Unless you’re Disney, it would be a crime to post the movie online unless you have legal rights or received written permission from the owner of this online property.

-Things like movies, photos, and written works are considered intellectual property and are protected under copyright laws.
-You can be charged with piracy or other offenses for sharing work online that isn’t yours.
+Things like movies, photos, digital art, articles, and written works are considered intellectual property and are protected under the Copyright Act.
+Even if you think that you’re innocent, you can get in trouble with piracy or other offenses for sharing work online that isn’t yours and even get arrested by police.

 Online Crimes: Revenge Porn

-Legally known as sexual cyberharassment, revenge porn is when you post a sexually explicit image of someone else online without their consent.
-Even though a former lover may have shared an explicit image with you willingly, it’s against the law to post it online without their consent.
+Legally known as sexual cyberharassment, revenge porn is when you post a sexually-explicit content, such as a video or an image of someone else online without their consent.
+Even though a former lover or a friend may have shared explicit content with you willingly, it’s illegal to post it online without their consent and can get you in trouble with legal authority.

 Online Crimes: Private Information

 There’s a lot of information about each of us available online.
 Google’s entire platform is pretty much all about gathering our online behaviors and turning them into marketing dollars.
-However, posting private information about an individual that is not readily available such as social security numbers or credit card numbers is against the law.
-Posting information that is readily available, such as a phone number or an address, is not unless it can be proven that the posting of such information could be perceived as a threat by a reasonable person.
+However, posting private information about an individual that is not readily available can get you in trouble and lead to legal consequences.
+Posting online a piece of private information (for example, social security numbers or credit card numbers) is illegal.
+Posting information or an article that is readily available, such as a phone number or an address is not unless it can be proven that the posting of such information could be perceived as a threat by a reasonable individual.

 Online Crimes: Hate Speech

 Hate speech is protected under the first amendment.
 However, if that hate speech crosses the line into a threat, it is no longer protected.
-While hate speech isn’t illegal, it can land you in hot water with your boss or the online platforms you use.
+While hate speech isn’t illegal, it can still get you in trouble and land you in hot water with your job, school, parents, and friends, or the online platforms you use itself.
+Hate speech online is any form of expression that creates a sense of bullying and harassment, for example: an individual intends to humiliate, vilify, or incite someone based on race, skin color, ethnicity, religion, disability, sexual identity, or gender identity.
 It is within the online platform’s right to ban hate speech since they are private platforms.

 Online Crimes: Rumors